Extremal permutations in routing cycles: Important notion and tools

-\begin{lemma} Let $p$ be a pebble and $Q$ be a segment of pebbles and $p\succ Q$ (or $Q\succ p$), then once $p$ starts to swap with a pebble in $Q$, $p$ will not stop swapping until $p$ swaps with all pebbles in $Q$ (in the following $|Q|-1$ or more steps). \end{lemma}
+\begin{lemma} Let $p$ be a pebble and $Q$ be a segment of pebbles.
+If $p\succ Q$ or $Q\succ p$, then once $p$ starts to swap with a pebble in $Q$ in an odd-even routing algorithm, $p$ will not stop swapping until $p$ swaps with all pebbles in $Q$ (in the following $|Q|-1$ or more steps). \end{lemma}

-\begin{proof} If the pebbles in $Q$ that have yet to swap with $p$ remains to be a segment (with a different order or not) in the routing process, then it is clear that $p$ would swap with $Q$ consecutively.
-Also note that if some pebble smaller than a pebble in $Q$ is between pebbles in $Q$, this pebble is also smaller than $p$ by transitivity thus will not delay the movement of $p$.
-Similarly for a pebble smaller than $p$.
-We should call it {\em an enlargement of $Q$} if a smaller pebble (than $p$) is mixed with $Q$.
-If $Q'$ is an enlargement of $Q$, then $p\succ Q'$ and $Q'$ is a segment.
-Note that we shall similarly consider the enlargement of the yet-to-swap-with-$p$ pebbles in $Q$ if necessary.

-Consider the initial window of $p$ and let the segments between $p$ and $Q$ be where pebbles in $W_i$ with $i\le k$ are all smaller than $p$, and pebbles in $X_i$ with $i\le k$ are incomparable with $p$ (thus by Lemma~\ref{induced-order}, are bigger than pebbles in $Q$).
-We claim that at most one pebble from $X=\cup_{i=1}^k X_i$ is between any consecutive pair of pebbles in an enlargement of $Q$ (note that if a pebble $u\succ p$ and swapped with $p$, then we consider $u$ as an incomparable pebble with $p$ thus in $X$ as well).
-For otherwise, let step $s$ be the first step so that some pebbles $x, x'\in X$ and $q,q'$ in an enlargement of $Q$ are ordered consecutively as $q, x, x', q'$.
-Since this is the first step, $qx$ and $x'q'$ were edges to be swapped in the previous step.
-But the edge $qx$ would have swapped $q$ and $x$, and give $x, q, x',q'$ in step $s$, a contradiction.